Saving & Spending Home & Auto

 ViDi Studio/Adobe woman in showroom opening car door in shock while buying new car

 Though costs range widely and competition is growing, EVs are still expensive to buy.
-According to Kelley Blue Book, the average price of an electric vehicle was just over $55,242.
+According to Kelley Blue Book, the average price of an electric vehicle was just 56,902 in October.

 Cost to repair is higher